ronanquillevere/GWT-Multi-Activities/README.md

     public interface RegionContainer extends HasOneWidget, IsWidget

 The RootView will contain all the RegionContainers (North, West etc...).
 Its responsibility will be to instantiate the view containers and set the right parameters (the region etc.)

+But the most important responsibility will be to hide the region

 ### Activities